APIs and API collections

 API collections can have four access levels:

-• Read-only access: Users with read-only access can view the API collection and the APIs in it, as well as the OpenAPI definition, audit and scan reports, and the protection status of the API.
+• Read-only access: Users with read-only access can view the API collection and the APIs in it, including the raw API contract, audit and scan reports, and the protection status of the API.
 Users can also view the transaction logs in Trace Explorer.
 Users cannot audit, scan, or protect the APIs (including updating existing protection configurations).

 • Read/write access: In addition to above, users with read/write access can import new APIs to the API collection, and change the existing ones.
 Users can also audit, scan, and protect the APIs, and update existing protection configurations.
 Users cannot edit the shared API collection itself or share it forward, or delete the collection or APIs in it.